cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 `material = bpy.data.materials.get(material_name) or bpy.data.materials.new(material_name)`

 Since there's is no light, I'll add an `Emission` shader.
-This requires enabling nodes for the material with `material.user_nodes = True`.
+This requires enabling nodes for the material with `material.use_nodes = True`.

 Next, I remove the default `Principled_BSDF` node as well as any `Emission` nodes from earlier runs.
 Nodes can be removed using the `material.node_tree.nodes.remove()` method.